-2. Students having obtained an 'HBO degree' from a Dutch institute of professional education in Electrical Engineering (Elektrotechniek) can gain access to the Master's degree programme Computer and Embedded Systems Engineering (CESE) via a bridging programme.
+2. Students having obtained an 'HBO degree' from a Dutch university of applied sciences in Electrical Engineering (Elektrotechniek) can gain access to the Master's degree programme Computer and Embedded Systems Engineering (CESE) via a bridging programme.

 The bridging programme contains the following courses: